-He referred to Public Health England data suggesting syphilis was up 33% and gonorrhoea was up 19% in 2014.
+He referred to Public Health England data suggesting syphilis was up 33% and gonorrhea was up 19% in 2014.

 'Someone is selling a PR'd version of themselves'

-But aside from treatment and prevention of STIs, the programme targets the problems that stem from creating an alter-ego online.
+But aside from treatment and prevention of STIs, the programme targets the problems which stem from creating an alter-ego online.